rollup/rollup/docs/01-command-line-reference.md

---no-stdin                  Do not read "-" from stdin --no-strict                 Don't emit `"use strict";` in the generated modules --strictDeprecations        Throw errors for deprecated features --systemNullSetters         Replace empty SystemJS setters with `null` --no-treeshake              Disable tree-shaking optimisations --no-treeshake.annotations  Ignore pure call annotations --no-treeshake.moduleSideEffects Assume modules have no side-effects
+--no-stdin                  Do not read "-" from stdin --no-strict                 Don't emit `"use strict";` in the generated modules --strictDeprecations        Throw errors for deprecated features --no-systemNullSetters      Do not replace empty SystemJS setters with `null` --no-treeshake              Disable tree-shaking optimisations --no-treeshake.annotations  Ignore pure call annotations --no-treeshake.moduleSideEffects Assume modules have no side-effects